Ingle Brothers Broomcorn Warehouse

 Over the years, Ellis County has faced its share of challenges.
 The Dust Bowl era of the 1930s brought severe drought and wind erosion, leading to devastating agricultural losses and widespread economic hardship.
 However, the resilience of the local community allowed for recovery and growth in subsequent years.
 Today, Ellis County remains rooted in its agricultural heritage while also embracing modern industries and businesses that contribute to its continued development.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Ellis County, Oklahoma.
+This timeline provides a concise overview of the key events in the history of Ellis County, Oklahoma.

 • 1850: The area that would become Ellis County is open for settlement as part of the Indian Territory.